-Gig Harbor Campus 3993 Hunt Street Northwest, Gig Harbor, WA 98335 253.460.2424
+Gig Harbor Campus 3993 Hunt Street Northwest, Gig Harbor, WA 98335 253.460.2424 access through campus labs, laptops for in-building checkout, and can use the online library to order materials from the Tacoma campus.

 Located in a 13,000-square-foot facility, the Gig Harbor Campus provides educational services to residents and organizations in Gig Harbor and throughout the Peninsula.
 The Gig Harbor Campus also hosts community events throughout the year.